NavBernal/CCNA/Day 30 - TCP & UDP.md

 - TCP provides more features than UDP, but at the cost of **additional overhead**
 - For applications that require reliable communications (i.e. downloading a file), TCP is preferred
 - For applications like real-time voice and video, UDP is preferred
-- There are some applications that use UDP, but provide reliability etc within the application itself
+- There are some applications that use UDP, but provide reliability etc. within the application itself
 - Some applications use both TCP & UDP, depending on the situation

 ![](attachments/Pasted%20image%2020250225231107.png)